TheSkyRS/taobench/README.md

 # Final Artifact: TAOBench

 This is the final artifact document for our project, **"Distributed Storage System"**.
 We provide the codes for our system in this repo and instructions on how to test it.
 Notice that branch **alex1** is the integrated version, and **alex2** is the distributed version as described in our papers.
-Please only run experiments on these two branchs.
+Please only run experiments on these two branchs. **Please pull the repo** before you run the experiments in case we've made updates.
+Please contact us through emails in our report if you encounter any problems.

 ---